pluggdapps/pluggdapps/docs/config.rst

 from various sources, are read, parsed aggregated and are automatically attached to plugin instances when they are instantiated by the platform.
-Like mentioned elsewhere plugin classes, although they are defined as regular python classes must be instantiated only by calling .query_plugin() and .query_plugins() methods.
+Like mentioned elsewhere plugin classes, although they are defined as regular python classes must be instantiated only by calling `.query_plugin()`, `.query_plugins()` or `.query_pluginr()` methods.
 Every plugin instance created by this way will have its configuration settings accessible as dictionary of key,value pairs on the plugin itself.
 That is, a plugin instance can be accessed like a dictionary, where the key name is the configuration name and the value return by the key-name is its settings-value.

 **Default configuration**, every plugin classes deriving from :class:`Plugin` base-classes automatically implements :class:`ISettings` interface.
 This